Metal Gear Solid 3: Snake Eater remake is officially confirmed

 Metal Gear Solid 3: Snake Eater is officially getting a modern remake, with the original voice actors, storylines, and combat returning for a ‘faithful’ recreation.
 The news was announced during the recent PlayStation Showcase and was later confirmed by Konami, which is ‘working hard’ on the game.
-It will be known as Metal Gear Solid Δ: Snake Eater, and will reportedly evolve gameplay ‘with stunning visuals and a seamless user experience.’
+It will be known as Metal Gear Solid Δ: Snake Eater (Metal Gear Solid Delta: Snake Eater), and will reportedly evolve gameplay ‘with stunning visuals and a seamless user experience.’

 To accompany this upcoming release, it was announced that the first three Metal Gear Solid games will also land on PlayStation 5 in future – Metal Gear Solid, Sons of Liberty, and Snake Eater.
 This collection is known as Metal Gear Solid Master Collection: Volume 1, and it will be released in Autumn 2023 (Northern Hemisphere).